cyberark/conjur-authn-k8s-client/design/authenticator-client-for-container-platforms.md

   have a short lifespan (minutes to hours); the default duration is 8 minutes.
 - In the original design (and in the Conjur Enterprise v4 implementation) the Conjur Authenticator encrypts the access token using the client certificate before returning it, and the client decrypts the access token upon receipt.
-In the DAP v10+ and Conjur OSS v1+ implementations, the access token is returned over the encrypted connection using the same process as the default authenticator.
+In the Conjur Enterprise (formerly DAP) v10+ and Conjur Open Source v1+ implementations, the access token is returned over the encrypted connection using the same process as the default authenticator.

 #### Authenticate flow